isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-camp-out-in-your-backyard/index.md

 ###  5. Make Memories

-For the ultimate backyard, camping ensures that you create long
+For the ultimate backyard, camping ensures that you create long-lasting memories.
-- lasting memories.
 You can take photos or videos during group activities.
 Ensure that everyone is captured properly.

 Hence, ensure you have a camera and take silly snapshots of everyone present.
 Take a video during various group activities.